Professional Development and Outreach Programs

 - Training for Adoption Competency (TAC)

-- A grant from Jockey International Foundation covers the cost for participants in 2016.
+- A grant from Jockey International Foundation covers the cost for participants from 2016-2018.

 - TAC is a licensed post-graduate training program leading to the acquisition of greater skills in providing services to adopted persons, birth families, prospective adoptive parents, adoptive families, and kinship families.